 Robert Falkner is the Research Director of the Grantham Research Institute on Climate Change and the Environment and an Associate Professor of International Relations at the London School of Economics and Political Science (LSE).
-At LSE, he serves as the Academic Director of the TRIUM Global Executive MBA, an alliance between LSE, NYU Stern School of Business and HEC Paris (ranked #3 by Financial Times EMBA survey in 2016).
-Previously, he held academic positions at the universities of Oxford, Kent and Essex, and in 2006-07 he was a visiting scholar at Harvard University.
+At LSE, he serves as the Academic Director of the TRIUM Global Executive MBA, an alliance between LSE, NYU Stern School of Business and HEC Paris (ranked #5 by Financial Times EMBA survey in 2017).
+Previously, he held academic positions at the universities of Oxford, Kent and Essex and was a visiting scholar at Harvard University.

 Born in Germany, he read for a double-degree in politics (MA Politikwissenschaft) and economics (Diplom-Volkswirt) at Ludwig-Maximilians-University in Munich.
 After moving to the UK, he gained a doctorate in international relations from the University of Oxford (Nuffield College).